AdvaiyaLabs/AWS-with-Nexmo-SMS/README.md

 ## AWS security settings
 1. Login to the AWS Web Console.
 2. Select EC2 Service.
-3. On EC2 dashboard, select the EC2 instance where you have installed the Nexmo **AWS with Nexmo SMS** app.
+3. On EC2 dashboard, select the EC2 instance where you have installed the **AWS with Nexmo SMS** app.
-4. Click on the Security groups link as shown in the image below:
+4. Click on the **Security groups** link as shown in the image below:

 	<img src="https://github.com/AdvaiyaLabs/AWS-with-Nexmo-SMS/blob/master/docs/image4.png" width=600>
 5. Select **Inbound** and click on **Edit** as shown in the image below.